faouziMohamed/LeaveManagement/README.md

 |![Login screen](https://github.com/faouziMohamed/LeaveManagement/blob/master/images/login-screen.PNG)|![Admin action](https://github.com/faouziMohamed/LeaveManagement/blob/master/images/admin-action.PNG)|
 ## Tech
 The app is Fully written in C# (with some little mini mini small :child: amount of Javascript).
-- The frontend is written with Microsoft's **Blazor Web Assembly** using bootsrap 5 for stealing.
+- The frontend is written with Microsoft's **Blazor Web Assembly** using bootstrap 5 for styling.
 - The Backend is Written With Microsoft's Asp.net Core.
 A blazing fast Web framework!!!!!

 The communication between them is backed with REST.

 ### Why using them ?
-- Because i love DotNet Ecosystem and Microsoft is doing a greate job now with the Dotnet 6+ Platform.
+- Because i love DotNet Ecosystem and Microsoft is doing a great job now with the Dotnet 6+ Platform.
-- I wanted to test the legend of writtent frontend SPA without relying on JS unlike react/angular/....
+- I wanted to test the legend of written frontend SPA without relying on JS unlike react/angular/....
 - It's a plus on Clean architecture for me
 -...